14 Important Questions to Ask About Matching Gifts

 Many nonprofits don’t spend time educating their staff about matching gift programs.
 This is especially true for organizations that don’t realize the impact matching gifts can have on their revenue.

-That’s why we’ve rounded up some effective steps, as outlined by Double the Donation, that you can take:
+That’s why we’ve rounded up some effective steps that you can take to get your team up to speed:

-- Target the right staff members.
+1. Target the right staff members.
 This includes staff members who are in charge of campaigns and events, finances, and marketing.
-To give you an example, campaign and event organizers can advertise matching gifts in their communications with attendees, while finance staff can track and report on matching gift revenue.
+For example, campaign and event organizers can advertise matching gifts in their communications with attendees while finance staff can track and report on matching gift revenue.
 Your marketing team can then promote matching gifts across all communications.

-Educating your staff isn’t the only task you’ll need to tackle when it comes to matching gifts at your organization.
-In addition to rallying your team around matching gifts, you’ll also need to focus attention on getting that leadership support.
-Because if you don’t, it may be more challenging to get your staff onboard in the first place.
+In addition to rallying your team around matching gifts, you’ll also need to focus attention on getting leadership support.
+Without backing from leadership, it may be more challenging to get your staff on board in the first place.

 First and foremost, you need to help leadership see the value in matching gifts.
 This momentum will then trickle down to the rest of your staff.

-- Holding short meetings with leadership.
-Respect their time!
-Schedule short, 15-minute meetings that still allow you to demonstrate the value of matching gifts.
-Explain the basics of matching gifts, their impact, and the benefits.
-Schedule future meetings to report back on your progress and growth.
+• Holding short meetings with leadership.
+Schedule short, 15-minute meetings that respect your leadership team’s time but that still allow you to demonstrate the value of matching gifts.
+Explain the basics of matching gifts, their impact, and their benefits.
+Then, schedule future meetings to report back on your progress and growth.

-When your leadership is onboard with your matching gift plan, your entire team will be more willing to work toward your matching gift goals.
-And when leadership is enthusiastic about matching gifts, that enthusiasm can be contagious!
+When your leadership is on board with your matching gift plan, your entire team will be more willing to work toward your matching gift goals.
+Get them excited about the prospect of a huge donation revenue increase.

 Even after you’ve gotten support for matching gifts across your organization, there’s still more that can be done to build up your matching gift revenue.